JRMurr/roc2nix/README.md

 ## TODO
+- [ ] TLC around how roc deps are replaced by the nix store paths.
+Right now its basically a regex is fine for the long urls but for local file paths there is a potential for collisions
-- [ ] add lang specific builders for platforms/a way to take in a compile platform derivation and merge it with roc platform code
+- [ ] lang specific builders for platforms/a way to take in a compile platform derivation and merge it with roc platform code
-- [ ] support specifying a nix expression as a dep instead of just the url
 - [ ] actually verify the blake3 checksum. (since we untar roc wont do this for us).
 Maybe roc could support local tar balls?
-- [ ] allow specifying a specific file to build + outputted binary name
-- [ ] the code gen tool to get all deps of a roc package for you
+- [ ] A code gen tool to get all deps of a roc package for you

 ## Ideas to explore